hapify/hapify/docs/templating/hapify/code-samples.md

 ### Requires all dependencies

-In a single model template, this block requires other models pointed by entity fields.
+In a single-model template, this block requires other models pointed by entity fields.
-If the model as a self-dependency, it won't be included in the loop.
+If the model has a self-dependency, it won't be included in the loop.

 === "Long syntax"